Qemu VM

 qemu-system-aarch64 -machine virt,accel=kvm -cpu host -smp 2 -m 1024 -bios u-boot.bin

-If you want your disk to be connected as scsi, add the following to your qemu command line:
+If you want your raw disk to be connected as scsi, add the following to your qemu command line:

 -drive id=disk,file=root.img,format=raw,if=none -device ahci,id=ahci -device ide-drive,drive=disk,bus=ahci.0